ernest-bruce/human-internet/humanity/humanity.md

 &nbsp;

-### authorizing data·specialists to access your data
+### Authorizing data·specialists to access your data
 a **data·specialist** is an entity capable of interacting with datapods
 · there can be health·data·specialists, such as healthcare·providers, and health·plans; social·data·specialists, such as social·services; and financial·data·specialists, such as banks and investment·firms
 · these specialists are further divided into *data·consumers* and *data·managers*